Have you decided to write tests for your Yii project? Awesome, this post will be useful for you =D

 As you probably realised this file is similar to the main database configuration file of your Yii project, on this sample I’m using the same database configured on the previous step database_for_tests.

-Important: Never use the same database of your project,
+Important: Never use the same database of your project, because your data will be destroyed or modified when running the tests, pay attention to this.

 3. The folders structure for tests